isabelnic/DAH-Report-2022/README.md

 #### File: weatherstation arduino.txt
   The C++ code must be uploaded to the Adafruit HUZZAH ESP8266 WiFi micro-controller breakout using the CP2102 USB-TTL UART Module.
 It contains the code to read the sensors' data and upload it to the local server.
 The code can be uploaded using the Arduino app on a windows PC.

+#### Files with .png
+  These are just for example purposes, to show what was done in the project.
+Not necessary to be able to repicate the project but aids it.